BLKSerene/Wordless/README.md

 <span id="doc-eng-supported-measures-works-cited-2"></span>
 [2] Carroll, John B. “An alternative to Juilland’s usage coefficient for lexical frequencies and a proposal for a standard frequency index.” *Computer Studies in the Humanities and Verbal Behaviour*, vol.3, no. 2, 1970, pp. 61-65.<br>
 <span id="doc-eng-supported-measures-works-cited-3"></span>
-[3] Lyne, A. A. “Dispersion.” *The Vocabulary of French Business Correspondence*.
-Slatkine-Champion, 1985, pp. 101-24.<br>
+[3] Lyne, Anthony A. “Dispersion.” *The Vocabulary of French Business Correspondence: Word Frequencies, Collocations, and Problems of Lexicometric Method*.
+Slatkine/Champion, 1985, pp. 101-24.<br>
 <span id="doc-eng-supported-measures-works-cited-4"></span>
 [4] Rosengren, Inger.
 “The quantitative concept of language and its relation to the structure of frequency dictionaries.” *Études de linguistique appliquée*, no. 1, 1971, pp. 103-27.<br>
 <span id="doc-eng-supported-measures-works-cited-5"></span>
-[5] Zhang Huarui, et al. “Distributional Consistency: As a General Method for Defining a Core Lexicon.” *Proceedings of Fourth International Conference on Language Resources and Evaluation*, 26-28 May 2004.<br>
+[5] Zhang Huarui, et al. “Distributional Consistency: As a General Method for Defining a Core Lexicon.” *Proceedings of Fourth International Conference on Language Resources and Evaluation*, 26-28 May 2004, edited by Maria Teresa Lino et al., European Language Resources Association, 2004, pp. 1119-22.<br>
 <span id="doc-eng-supported-measures-works-cited-6"></span>
 [6] Gries, Stefan Th.
 “Dispersions and Adjusted Frequencies in Corpora.” *International Journal of Corpus Linguistics*, vol. 13, no. 4, 2008, pp. 403-37.<br>
 <span id="doc-eng-supported-measures-works-cited-7"></span>